-The role of IT directors is changing.
+The role of association and nonprofit IT directors is changing.
 Is It Time to Start Thinking LIke A CIO?

 - Your organization’s mission, goals, and plans for achieving those goals.